Last Updated: 10/9/2023 | October 9th, 2023

 My visit to Sri Lanka — a jewel–shaped country in the Indian Ocean — was an unexpected surprise.
 I didn’t have a lot of expectations for the trip.
 But it turned out to be an amazing experience.
 I loved every bit of Sri Lanka: the verdant landscape, the delicious food; the crumbling, overgrown ruins; the abundant wildlife; and (especially) the welcoming locals who took hospitality to the next level.

 Traveling Sri Lanka is a relatively easy thing to do.
 It can be a little chaotic, with overcrowded buses moving along clogged roads where lanes are mere suggestions, and trains packed to the gills with people hanging off the edges (which actually is kind of fun).
-But English is widely spoken so once you get used the chaos, it isn’t too difficult to get around.
+But English is widely spoken so once you get used to the chaos, it isn’t too difficult to get around.